serenasyc/bioinfo_ex/FittingOperator/README.md

 Consider the following clauses:

-* If someone eats meat, then they are are carnivore.
+* If someone eats meat, then they are a carnivore.
 * If someone eats vegetables and does not eat meat, then they are a herbivore.
 * There is an individual named Sam.
 * Sam eats ham.